masonedmison/pet_feeder/Readme.md

 reboot machine

+3.)
+Permissions
+(Add under Allow members of group sudo to execute any command) sudo visudo www-data ALL=(root) NOPASSWD: ALL

+Ctrl-x to Exit and 'Y' to save and Enter

-3.) set up python & feeder site
+4.) set up python & feeder site
 (Probaby already installed but doesnt hurt to run again) sudo apt-get install python-dev sudo apt-get install git